sweetpea-org/sweetpea-py/docs/_source/api/main.rst

                             `num_permutations` decides the number of distinct
                             `inner block` orders across windows.
 When it is not specified, the full permutation will be used.
+                            The chosen set of permutations is refreshed on every synthesized experiment, so repeated calls can yield different orderings.
    :type num_permutations: Optional[int]
    :return: a block description
    :rtype: Block